sara-nl/sdrdocs/source/pages/rest-api/workflow-deposit.rst

  - Committing the draft deposit to publish it

 Please note that the Data Repository service makes a distinction between the two terms `deposit` and `draft deposit` (or simply `draft`).
 A **deposit** is published and therefore unchangeable and has persistent identifiers (PID) assigned to it, as well as checksums.
 A user can create a deposit by **first creating a draft deposit**, which is modifiable.
 Files and metadata can be placed into a draft deposit, but not into an already published deposit.

+The following requests will communicate with the training instance of the Data Repository service: ``https://trng-repository.surfsara.nl``

 .. _rest-api-workflow-tools: